GSA/sinwebapp/README.md

 ## Container Environment

-1. The <i>docker-compose.yml</i> sets up the local application automatically.
+1. The <i>docker-compose.yml</i> sets up the application automatically.
 It reads in the <i>local.env</i> file and sets the environment for the application.
 Open the <i>local.env</i> file in project's root directory and verify the following variable is set,

 > ENVIRONMENT=container